 Vicuron).
 A biologist with over 30 years of experience in the pharmaceutical industry, Dr. Parenti has served as Vice-President of Hoechst Marion Roussel, President (Europe, Middle East and Africa) for Marion Merrell Dow and General Manager of Dow Lepetit Italy and has overseen the creation of the Antinfective Research Center at the Merrell Dow Research Institute.
-He has also served on the Board of Directors of several biotechnology companies.
+He has also served on the board of directors of several biotechnology companies.
 Dr. Parenti is inventor or coinventor of about thirty patents.
 He is Italian.
-Permanent management and consultancy functions for Swiss and foreign interest groups: none.